 Device and Account Security Checklist 2.0

-Whether you work on a campaign or in a state party, or are a student, small business owner, or CEO of a Fortune 100 company, you should download this checklist and complete it right away.
+Whether you work on a campaign or in a state party, or are a student, small business owner, or CEO of a Fortune 100 company, you should download the checklist at https://dnc.org/security and complete it right away.
 Seriously.

 The news is filled with stories about intrusions and foreign governments hacking into just about everything with an internet connection.
 Many people ask the DNC what they can do to stay secure.
 On a regular basis I have people call me asking what sort of firewall to buy, or how to tune their routers.
 While I have thoughts on those topics, I tell people to focus on the simple things that make the most common attacks much harder.